Erich Kleiber: Berlin

 In 1923 Leo Blech resigned as musical director of the Berlin State Opera after 17 years in charge.
 Bruno Walter and Otto Klemperer had been approached to succeed him, but the approaches were inconclusive.
-Kleiber, invited to conduct a single performance of Fidelio in August 1923, made a highly favourable impression, and three days later was appointed to succeed Blech, with a five-year contract.
+Kleiber, invited to conduct a single performance of Fidelio in August 1923, made a highly favourable impression, and three days later he was appointed to succeed Blech with a five-year contract.

 Grove's Dictionary of Music and Musicians describes Kleiber's Berlin years as "exceptionally productive":

 In 1926, Kleiber married an American, Ruth Goodrich (1900–1967).
 They had two children, Veronica (1928–2017), later assistant to Claudio Abbado, and a son Karl, later known as Carlos, (1930–2004), who became a celebrated conductor.

 During his Berlin years Kleiber began an international career, conducting concerts in Buenos Aires (1926, 1927) and Moscow (1927); in New York he worked for six or seven weeks in the 1930–31 and 1931–32 seasons, giving between 20 and 30 concerts.

 Kleiber's time in Berlin came to end in 1934, the year after the NSDAP (Nazi Party) came to power in Germany.
 Kleiber, who was not Jewish, politically active, or otherwise persona non grata with the Nazis, could have continued his career under their régime, but he would not accept their racial policies or their stifling of artistic freedom.
 When Berg's new opera Lulu was banned as Entartete Musik (degenerate music) Kleiber resigned from his post at the State Opera.
 He was outraged when Berg – a close friend – assumed that he had joined or would join the Nazi Party to safeguard his career.
 He wrote to Berg, "I was never a member of the NSDAP – and never had any intention of becoming one!!!
 Despite several requests!"